Crunchy Red Cabbage Salad for Winter

 Instructions

-- Slice the cabbage very finely and place it into a large bowl.
-Add the orange juice, olive oil, mustard, maple syrup, salt, and pepper.1/2 small red cabbage, Juice of an orange, 2 tablespoons olive oil, 1/2 teaspoon dijon mustard, 1/2 teaspoon maple syrup or honey, 1/2 teaspoon sea salt, 1/4 teaspoon pepper
+- Slice the cabbage very finely by hand or with a mandoline or food processor, and place it into a large bowl.
+Add the orange juice, olive oil, mustard, maple syrup, salt, and pepper.½ medium red cabbage, Juice of an orange, 2 tablespoons olive oil, ½ teaspoon Dijon mustard, ½ teaspoon maple syrup, ½ teaspoon sea salt, ¼ teaspoon black pepper

 - Use your hands to mix very thoroughly, massaging for about a minute.